keijiro/AgentBench/README.md

 # AgentBench

-A general-purpose workbench for experimenting with AI coding agents, independent of any specific project.
+A general-purpose (non-project-specific) workbench for researching Unity features based on documentation and C# source code.

+It's also used for managing GitHub repositories and issues.